-You’ve seen the recent stories: airlines “misplacing” children traveling solo (I mentioned this horror myself, in a recent column for ABCNews.com).
+You’ve seen the stories: airlines “misplacing” children traveling solo (I mentioned this myself in a column for ABCNews.com).
 Clearly, it’s past time for some tips.
 Let’s not lose anymore kids.

 Listen as air travel expert (and veteran dad) Rick Seaney offers advice to nervous parents.

 Most important tip: If you or a family member can’t travel with a child under 12 – maybe the child shouldn’t fly.
 Overly cautious?
 Perhaps – but I’m a parent – and I get very disturbed when I hear about children as young as five flying all by themselves.
 However, sometimes it can’t be helped – so here are some safety tips: